Amon Amarth discography

 This is a discography for the Swedish melodic death metal band Amon Amarth.
 The band is from Stockholm and was founded in 1992.
 Their lyrics mostly deal with the Vikings, their mythology and their history.
 The band comprises vocalist Johan Hegg, guitarists Olavi Mikkonen and Johan Söderberg, bassist Ted Lundström, and drummer Jocke Wallgren.
-Amon Amarth has released twelve studio albums, one compilation album, one EP, one video album, and twenty two music videos.
+Amon Amarth has released twelve studio albums, one compilation album, three EPs, one video album, and twenty three music videos.